-The California Department of Transportation (Caltrans) is proposing the State Route (SR) 116 Slide Repair Project (Project) to install a soldier pile retaining wall with anchor blocks and upgrade the drainage system at postmiles 9.4 to 9.55, between the unincorporated communities of Guerneville and Monte Rio in Sonoma County (Figure 1-1).
+The California Department of Transportation (Caltrans) has prepared this Initial Study (IS) with Negative Declaration (ND) (IS/ND) for the State Route (SR) 116 Slide Repair Project (Project) to install a soldier pile retaining wall with anchor blocks and upgrade the drainage system at postmiles 9.4 to 9.55, between the unincorporated communities of Guerneville and Monte Rio in Sonoma County (Figure 1-1).
 The slope between the westbound lane and Old Monte Rio Road has slipped, causing mud and debris to spill onto SR 116.
 The existing slide continues to move during precipitation events and requires frequent maintenance to keep the highway open.
+Additional Project information is provided in Chapter 2.

-Caltrans is the lead agency under the California Environmental Quality Act (CEQA).
-This initial study with proposed negative declaration (IS/ND) describes why Caltrans proposes the Project, how the existing environment could be affected by the Project, potential environmental impacts, and the Project features and avoidance and minimization measures.
+As the lead agency under the California Environmental Quality Act (CEQA), Caltrans has prepared this IS/ND, which describes why the Project is being proposed, how the existing environment could be affected by the Project, potential environmental impacts, and the Project features and avoidance and minimization measures.